ryan-boder-zz/android-kernel-piano-kata/Piano.md

 The piano device works in conjunction with a script to capture key presses on your keyboard and immediately pass them to your device driver by writing them to `/dev/piano`.

+You will turn your keyboard into a piano that can play the notes in [C major](https://en.wikipedia.org/wiki/C_major) as [square, sawtooth and sine waves](https://www.youtube.com/watch?v=j2uB4nKzGlg).

 #### The piano script

 Push the piano script to `/sdcard` on your AVD.